Holocaust Symposium for

 - Optional visit to a Holocaust museum or memorial, pending funding

-Students who attend all of the learning sessions, read the book and submit reflections will receive a Certificate of Achievement.
+Students who attend all of the learning sessions, read the book and submit reflections will receive a Certificate of Completion.

 There is no cost to participate in the symposium.